CISM exam details and process [Updated 2022]

-- Green card, alien registration, permanent resident card
+- Green card, alien registration or permanent resident card

 - National identification card

-The testing center reserves the right to ask for additional identification if they are not satisfied with the ID provided, so it is a good idea to take 2 forms of ID with you just in case there are any problems with your first ID documentation.
-If your ID is rejected, you will be considered as a ‘no-show’ and you will forfeit your exam fees, and you will be required to pay again if you wish to retake the exam.
+The testing center reserves the right to ask for additional identification if they are not satisfied with the ID provided, so it is a good idea to take two forms of ID with you.
+If your ID is rejected, you will be considered a no-show, you will forfeit your exam fees, and you will have to pay again if you wish to retake the exam.

-Candidates that fail to show up, arrive more than 15 minutes late for their exam, or have ID issues and are denied entry, will be considered as absent, and will forfeit their examination fees and will lose their seat in the examination.
-It is highly recommended that any person that wishes to take the CISM exam should familiarize themselves with the location of their preferred examination center.
-Candidates are also advised to be aware of potential traffic issues on their preferred route, and to plan their journey accordingly.
-Candidates are encouraged to look at the Candidates Guide, and it can be downloaded from here.
+If you fail to show up, arrive more than 15 minutes late for their exam, or have ID issues and are denied entry, you will be considered absent.
+This means you will forfeit your examination fees and lose your seat in the examination.
+It is highly recommended that you familiarize yourself with the location of their preferred examination center.

-All cancellations and rescheduling must be done a minimum of 48 hours prior to the originally scheduled examination session.
-After this point, candidates must either write the exam or forfeit their registration fees.
-Arriving more than 15 minutes late may result in the candidate not being able to write the exam, thereby forfeiting their examination fee.
+All cancellations and rescheduling must be done at least 48 hours before the originally scheduled session.
+After this point, you must either sit for the exam or forfeit your registration fee.
+Arriving more than 15 minutes late may also result in not being able to write the exam, thereby forfeiting your examination fee.

-Candidates must ensure that they are thoroughly prepared before registering, paying for, and then scheduling the exam.
-As such, candidates should then schedule well in advance so that there is sufficient time for them to prepare for exam day.
-Some successful candidates have reported that they gave themselves as many as 3 months to prepare for the exam, and then stuck to their originally scheduled date so that they could remain focused and prepared for the big day.
+You must prepare thoroughly before registering, paying for, and scheduling the exam.
+You should schedule well in advance to have enough time to prepare for exam day.
+Some successful CISM examination candidates have reported that they took as long as three months to prepare for the exam and stuck to their originally scheduled date to be focused and prepared for the big day.

-The CISM exam is based on 200 questions and the maximum allotted time for candidates to complete it is 4 hours.
-ISACA uses what is known as a 200 to 800-point scale, with scaled score of 450 being the lowest passing score.
-This is basically a converted raw score that is aligned to a scale and not to a percentage or arithmetic average, which shows a more accurate picture of the candidate’s understanding of the course material.
-This is achieved in large part by having questions that have multiple correct answers, however some answers will be fractionally more correct than others.
+The CISM exam contains 150 questions and the maximum allotted time to complete it is four hours.
+ISACA uses a 200- to 800-point scale, and a scaled score of 450 is the passing score.
+This converted raw score is aligned to a scale and not to a percentage or arithmetic average.
+This is achieved largely by having questions with multiple correct answers.
+However, some answers will be fractionally more correct than others.
 This added layer of complexity is what makes this certification so valuable.

-The CISM is a vital certification for anyone that is looking to prove that they have what it takes to get into the managerial end of information security, and that they are able to take all of their employer’s security concerns into consideration, and build policies and protocols around them.
-Technical knowledge in this field is therefore essential, and the examination does a great job of separating the good from the great.
+The CISM is a vital certification for anyone who wants to get into the managerial end of information security.
+The certification shows that you can consider all of your employer’s security concerns and build policies and protocols around them.
+Technical knowledge in this field is essential, and the examination does a great job of separating the good from the great.